jeeliz/jeelizFaceFilter/README.md

 * `"GLCONTEXT_LOST"` : The WebGL context was lost.
 If the context is lost after the initialization, the `callbackReady` function will be launched a second time with this value as error code.

-## Initialization object
+## The initialization returned object
-The initialization callback function ( `callbackReady` in the code snippet ) is called with a second argument, `spec`, if there is no error. `spec` is a dictionnary with these properties :
+The initialization callback function ( `callbackReady` in the code snippet ) is called with a second argument, `spec`, if there is no error. `spec` is a dictionnary having these properties :
 * `GL` : the WebGL context.
 The rendering 3D engine should use this WebGL context,
 * `canvasElement` the \<canvas\> element,
 * `videoTexture` a WebGL texture displaying the webcam video.
 It matches the dimensions of the canvas.
 It can be used as a background.

 ## The detection state